Banks are running scared. Is the Federal Reserve about to make things worse?

 At the same time, lifting the federal funds rate now could magnify the kind of problems at other lenders that led panicked depositors to yank their money out of Silicon Valley Bank.

-Kathy Bostjancic, chief economist at Nationwide, also thinks the current stress on the nation's banking system could make Fed officials think twice about hiking rates next week.
+Kathy Bostjancic, chief economist at Nationwide, also thinks the current stress on the nation's banking system could make Fed officials think twice about hiking rates.

 "Many people, even myself, had been surprised that the Fed raised rates by [4.5 percentage] points in 11 months and nothing did break.
 It's finally vindicating the view that the Fed can't raise rates that fast without something happening," she told CBS MoneyWatch.